+realise the benefits it has to offer.
 In 1973 Balvac invented a vacuum impregnation process - a process so innovative that it featured on BBC's Tomorrow's World.
-By the late 1970s, this had been developed into a portfolio of specialist applications, including vacuum void grouting, which was used to stabilise concrete based pavements.
-Since then, Balvac has invested significantly in technique and technology, honing the process over the past 40 years - and continuing to do so up to the present day as we look to how we can incorporate the benefits of new technologies such as 3D ground penetrating radar.
+With its considerable track record of success, Balvac's approach By the late 1970s, this had been developed into a portfolio of to vacuum void grouting is a tried, tested and proven technique. specialist applications, including vacuum void grouting, which was This short, technical piece sets out the benefits of the process and used to stabilise concrete based pavements.
+Since then, Balvac Balvac's leading, specialist approach. has invested significantly in technique and technology, honing the process over the past 40 years - and continuing to do so up to the present day as we look to how we can incorporate the benefits of Richard Bailey new technologies such as 3D ground penetrating radar.

 Balvac remain leaders in the field.
 Our bespoke, leading approach of combining modern testing and survey techniques with vacuum void grouting provides highways engineers with the confidence that they are treating the worst joints at the optimum time, allowing them to realise considerable cost savings.
-In our experience, this technique can extend the life of the asset by up to 20 years, holding at bay the need for bigger, more disruptive repair and refurbishment programmes.
+In our experience, this technique can extend the life of the asset by up to 20 years1, holding at bay the need for bigger, more disruptive repair and refurbishment programmes.